khambsimp/advofcode/day12.md

 Done!

 1.3 Now lets characterize each different char as representing a different crop.
 This could be done with getchar()!
-The next problem is every time I call getchar() it keeps moving an internal index within the UTF-8 file.
-Where is this memory saved? lets break this out into another function and see if it will reset its internal index.
+The stdin receives a file as stream of data.
+It is easier to perceive the program in this way, and use memory to save the data the program is iterating through.
+Try structuring the Software this way.

 1.4 When a char is first encountered it should be stored.
 When a new char is encountered it should be stored as well.
 Note the occurrence of a particular crop is also equal to its area.
 This value should also be stored as an integer.